A Comprehensive List of Hindu Gods and Goddesses

 Goddess Lakshmi - Hindu Gods and Goddesses

 She is the wife of Lord Vishnu and is the goddess of wealth.
 Bhoodevi and Shridevi are some of her important incarnations.
-She assists Lord Vishnu in the task of maintaining the universe.
-In Diwali, Laxmi Pujan is celebrated, which is one of the biggest Hindu festivals.
+She assists Lord Vishnu in maintaining the universe.
+Laxmi Pujan is celebrated in Diwali, one of the biggest Hindu festivals.

 3. Goddess Saraswati: